 Adequate access control is essential to the safe and efficient operation of traffic interchanges.
-Access control limits should be as long as practicable to help minimize queue spillback, stopand-go travel, heavy weaving volumes, and poor signal progression.
+Access control limits should be as long as practicable to help minimize queue spillback, stop-and-go travel, heavy weaving volumes, and poor signal progression.
 The access-control line for a fully access-controlled freeway will be broken at its intersection with the crossroad at an interchange.
-Full access control shall extend along the crossroad a minimum of 660 ft beyond the end of exit ramp radius returns.
+Full access control shall extend along the crossroad a minimum of 990 ft beyond the end of the exit ramp radius return when three or more downstream through lanes are present, or a minimum of 660 ft when less than three lanes are present.
 From entrance ramps, full access control shall extend along the crossroad a minimum of 330 ft beyond the radius return.
-Between 330 ft and 660 ft from the entrance ramp returns, access along the crossroad shall be limited to right-in / right-out only.
+Access will be limited to one right-in / right-out between the above stated full access control limits and out to 1320 ft beyond the entrance and exit ramp radius returns.
 The nearest signalized intersection should be located at least 2640 ft from any ramp intersection unless existing conditions dictate otherwise, or unless an operational analysis can justify a closer proximity.
 (See Figure 506A.)

 In urban areas with existing development, it may sometimes be difficult to obtain minimum access control distance along the crossroad.
 Right-of-way acquisition for the access control must be considered and evaluated based upon land ownership and existing access.
 The designer should work closely with the Right-of-Way Group to determine the practicality of obtaining the minimum access control.
-If the minimum is not practical to obtain, as much distance as practical should be obtained, however, an absolute minimum of 100 ft should be obtained and any access provided within the remaining distance to 660 ft should be accessed only by right-in / right-out traffic.
+If the minimum is not practical to obtain, as much distance as practical should be obtained, however, an absolute minimum of 100 ft should be obtained and any access provided within the remaining distance to 1320 ft should be accessed only by right-in / right-out traffic.